Verstappen Racing’s Mercedes-AMG tie-up is about building leverage, not borrowing stardust

 - GT3 racing is increasingly treated as a long-term competitive platform

-Verstappen Racing's choice of Mercedes-AMG for a 2026 GT World Challenge Europe campaign is not dramatic.
+Verstappen Racing's decision to partner with Mercedes-AMG for the 2026 GT World Challenge Europe campaign is not dramatic.
 It is disciplined, patient, and quietly ambitious.
+These are typically the programmes that merit attention.